 Second, enacting the Bill may reduce the County's competitiveness in the rental housing market relative to certain nearby jurisdictions, particularly those in Northern Virginia.
-There is no rent control in Virginia.
-While the economic literature generally finds a lack of evidence that rent stabilization measures significantly reduce new housing construction, OLO believes it is worth noting the following: The peer-reviewed economic studies on rent stabilization in the U.S. are at the state- or -major city levels.
-OLO is unaware of a peer-reviewed study that focuses on a jurisdiction comparable to the County, and an amajor metropolitan center in which neighboring jurisdictions have divergent rent and overall business regulatory environments.
+There is no rent control in Virginia.9 While the economic literature generally finds a lack of evidence that rent stabilization measures significantly reduce new housing construction, OLO believes it is worth noting the following: The peer-reviewed economic studies on rent stabilization in the U.S. are at the state- or -major city levels.
+OLO is unaware of a peer-reviewed study that focuses on a jurisdiction comparable to the County,10 namely a jurisdiction outside a major metropolitan center in which neighboring jurisdictions have divergent rent and overall business regulatory environments.
 Moreover, it should be noted that establishing additional rent regulations may undermine the County's reputation for a "business friendly environment."
 Given the scale of capital improvement projects, the loss of just one major project would have meaningful economic implications.